vandycknick/nvd.codes/content/posts/2020/2020-03-10-use-docker-secrets-in-asp-net-core.md

 ---
+id: 62D25687-99DC-472C-938B-2CBDE93420AA
 title: Docker secrets in ASP.NET Core
-description: A quick introduction to docker secrets, how to use them with docker-compose and how to get access to them in ASP.NET Core.
+description: In this post, I want to show you a simple and different way to share secrets to your application.
+What are docker secrets and how can I start using them in my ASP.NET Core application?
+Keep reading 😄.
 date: 2020-03-10 20:00:00 +01:00
 categories: [dotnet, aspnet, docker, secrets]
 ---

+## What are docker secrets?

-Docker Secrets are a way to share secrets securely and only with the container that needs access to them.
-First introduced in Docker Swarm version 1.13, secrets are encrypted during transit and at rest.
+In its most simple form, they are just a way to share secrets securely and only with a docker container that needs access to then.
+They were first introduced in Docker Swarm version 1.13, secrets are encrypted during transit and at rest.
 This makes them a great way to distribute connection strings, passwords, certs or other sensitive information.

-I don't use Docker Swarm nor am I planning to use it anytime soon.
+Now you might be wondering, can I than only use them with Docker Swarm?
 And that is were `docker-compose` comes into the story, with `docker-compose` we can leverage this feature for development without ever needing Docker Swarm.

 ## How to use Docker secrets with docker-compose